On the offensive

 The UK, alongside many other countries, will place considerable emphasis on green initiatives in the stimulatory policies used to reboot economic activity.
 For the UK to deliver on its net zero carbon emissions legally binding commitment, substantial additional investment into renewable energy generation and storage will be required.

-Renewable energy investors such as BSIF may play a pivotal role in redressing some of the impact of climate change.
-BSIF’s portfolio of solar assets delivers carbon savings of 125,500 tonnes CO2e (a standard unit for measuring a carbon footprint) per year (54,000 tonnes CO2e over the six months to 31 December 2020), which it says is equivalent to powering 170,000 homes with clean energy.
+Renewable energy investors such as BSIF will play a pivotal role in redressing some of the impact of climate change.
+BSIF’s portfolio of solar assets delivers savings of the equivalent of 125,500 tonnes of carbon dioxide (CO2e – a standard unit for measuring a carbon footprint) per year (54,000 tonnes CO2e over the six months to 31 December 2020), which it says is equivalent to powering 170,000 homes with clean energy.
 In 2019 BSIF became the first Guernsey-domiciled, London-listed investment company to be awarded Green Fund status by Guernsey.
 It was also awarded the LSE Green Economy Mark.

 Among its planned future initiatives, BSIF expects to commit to the UN Principles of Responsible Investing.

 BSIF publishes NAVs on a quarterly basis, based on portfolio valuations prepared by the investment adviser.
-NAV calculations depend on several key assumptions regarding the discount rate, inflation rate, taxation, power prices, the energy yield from the portfolio, and project terminal values.
+NAV calculations depend on several key assumptions regarding the discount rate, inflation rate, taxation, power prices, the energy yield (how much energy is produced in relation total capacity over a period) from the portfolio, and the value of the project at the end of its life – the terminal value.

 Movements in the value of the portfolio over the six months to 31 December 2020 are displayed in Figure 8.
 The £27.9m figure for ‘balance of portfolio return’ is mainly the result of the unwinding of the discount rate over the period, though in this instance it also includes the effects of the slight alteration in BSIF’s capital structure following the £45m equity raise in November 2020 (see the capital structure section).

-There is no publicly quoted price for the projects in which BSIF invests, so the projects are valued by discounting the net unlevered (removing the effect of any debt) forecast cash flows over the life of each project (after deducting any taxation).
+There is no publicly quoted price for the projects in which BSIF invests, so the projects are valued by discounting the net unlevered (adjusting to remove the effect of any debt that might be held) forecast cash flows over the life of each project (after deducting any taxation).
 This is irrespective of whether a project has been financed using debt (the approach discounts all of the net cash flows from a project and not just those that are due to BSIF, through BSIFIL).
 Since June 2016, the discount rate used is a portfolio-weighted average cost of capital (WACC).
-Prior to this, it was calculated using a risk-free rate plus a market risk premium calculated by the investment adviser (based upon its judgement of market pricing within the UK solar photovoltaics (PV) sector).
+Prior to this, it was calculated using a risk-free rate plus a market risk premium calculated by the investment adviser (based upon its judgement of market pricing within the UK solar power sector).

 In the sections below, we look at some of the key inputs behind BSIF’s valuation.
 The sensitivity of the NAV to these inputs is visually illustrated by Figure 10 on